Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-6-send-one-way-request.md

 ### Send a message to Webhook.site

-[Webhook.site](https://webhook.site) is a simple recipient to test webhook messages and requires no setup overhead, making this an ideal component in this lab, especially as we are not sending any sensitive information in our payload from our test APIM instance.
+[Webhook.site](https://webhook.site) is a simple recipient to test webhook messages and requires no setup overhead, making this an ideal component in this lab, especially as we are not sending any sensitive information in our payload from our test Azure API Management instance.

 - Go to [Webhook.site](https://webhook.site) and copy the value for **Your unique URL**.